Azure-Samples/azure-load-testing-samples/azure-cli-samples/rerun-existing-test-run/README.md

 1. An existing Azure subscription.
 If you don't already have a Microsoft Azure subscription, you can create one for free [here](http://go.microsoft.com/fwlink/?LinkId=330212).
 1. An existing resource group.
 1. Azure CLI.
 You can install by following the steps mentioned [here](https://docs.microsoft.com/cli/azure/install-azure-cli).
-1. An existing Azure Load Testing resource and a load test with existing test runs.
+1. An existing Azure load testing resource and a load test with existing test runs.

 ## Getting started